-The question of how we got into this current global financial crisis was answered in different ways by the distinguished panel present at the University of St. Gallen.
-William White, Chairman of the OECD Economic and Development Review Committee, began proceedings by saying that the roots of the crisis can be found in the financial system, and more so in the monetary and exchange system.
+The question of how we got into this current global financial crisis was answered in different ways by the disnomenon.
+When deciding whether to sell debt or equity to tinguished panel present at the University of St. Gallen. raise funds, Myerson reminded the audience of the 1984 William White, Chairman of the OECD Economic and Depaper by Stewart Myers and Nicholas Majluf, which stated velopment Review Committee, began proceedings by saythat those who have the best information in corporations ing that the roots of the crisis can be found in the financial are more likely to issue debt than equity, because of insystem, and more so in the monetary and exchange sysformation asymmetries and the winner's curse problem. tem.
 One major issue has been the denial of risk, said White.
 When people were surprised that the period of Irving Fisher's assertion in 1933 that great depressions so-called "Great Moderation" ended abruptly in 2008, it was first described as a subprime problem, then a liquidity problem, and blame continued to be passed on from one proposed culprit to another.